-The student will receive training in the maneuvers and procedures necessary for him/her to meet the standards contained in the commercial pilot practical test standards.
-Additionally, the student will receive training in cockpit resource management and safe flying practices.
-At the successful completion of this course the student will have gained the aeronautical experience necessary to apply for the FAA Commercial Pilot Rating, Multi-Engine Land with Instrument Rating.
+The student will receive training in the maneuvers and procedures necessary to meet the standards contained in the FAA Multi Engine Commercial Pilot Practical Test Standards.
+Additionally, the student will receive training in safety awareness, crew resource management, and aeronautical decision-making.
+At the successful completion of this course the student will have gained the aeronautical experience necessary to attain a Commercial Pilot Certificate with an Airplane Multi Engine Land Rating.

-Prerequisites: AS 232 and FA 232 or FAA Private Pilot Single Engine Land/Multi-Engine Land Certificate with Instrument Rating.
-Corequisite: AS 272.
-(NOTE FOR DAYTONA BEACH CAMPUS: the FAA requires AS 272 to be completed at Embry-Riddle with a "C" or higher.
-Students who transfer credit for AS 272 will be required to complete additional ground training in FA 272 to meet the FAA requirement.)
+Prerequisite: Private Pilot Certificate with Airplane Multi Engine Land and Instrument Airplane Ratings (FA 222).

+Corequisite: AS 321.
+(NOTE FOR DAYTONA BEACH CAMPUS: the FAA requires AS 321 to be completed at Embry-Riddle with a "C" or higher.
+Students who transfer credit for AS 321 will be required to complete additional ground training in FA 322 to meet the FAA requirement.)